mikebell/mikebell.io/content/cv.md

 DevOps Engineer focused on AWS, management, building and maintaining of infrastructure and projects.

 I’ve been remote working for over 9 years, taking responsibility of my own time management and ability to work with teams based anywhere in the world.
-At Spareroom I build and manage enterprise level infrastructure, support critical applications and maintain testing application
+At MoJ Cloud Platform I manage and maintain vital components in our Kubernetes cluster.
+I've managed critical incidents professionally and often help other team members.
+I enjoy pairing up with colleagues and working on tough and interesting problems.

 Outside of work I maintain my own on-prem and cloud infrastructure where I run multiple VMs and containers focusing on home automation software.
 When not working I love to build Lego, design and build custom keyboards, cook and play with my cats.

 ### Employment History

 #### Ministry of Justice - Cloud Platform - November 2023

+Cloud Platform team.

+* Kubernetes
+* Terraform
+* AWS
+* Incident management

 #### Platform Engineer - SpareRoom - May 2023 to September 2023